nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 **_config.yml**
 - Contains the configuration of your website (settings, variables, activated plugins, meta information,...)

 > Besides configuration and content, there is no actual HTML or (S)CSS contained in the project directory.
-This is only possible when there's a clean separation between content and mark-up.
+This demonstrates Jekyll's clean separation of content and mark-up.

 Render the website and take a peek at what it looks like on [http://127.0.0.1:4000/](http://127.0.0.1:4000/):

 ![Default Theme](/assets/img/2020-09-20/default-theme.jpg)

 Closely look at your project directory, a new directory `_site` will have emerged.
-It's your generated website, containing only static files (html, css & images).
-These will be the files you eventually deploy and the files that will be served upon requests by browsers.
+It contains your generated website, which consists of static files only (html, css & images).
+These will be the files you eventually deploy and the files that will be served and downloaded by browsers when they make a request to your web-server.

 ## Version Control